cappelnord/codeklavier-ar/README.md

 - **TheAR** is the final AR client
 - **TheVR** is an experimental client for virtual reality using SteamVR

+## Controls

+### ARTestbed

+Some keys can be used to toggle between different states.

+- **S** to toggle between the default sky box and a black background.
+- **M** to toggle between a marker visualization, the unity cage (1 cubic meter) and axis

 ## Tech

 Use in conjunction with the websockets server: https://github.com/narcode/codeklavier-extras

+### Unity

+Currently this projects uses **Unity 2019.2.3f1**.

 ### Marker Transforms

 Marker transforms are defined in the server configuration and specify the relation of tracking markers to the desired position/rotation/scale of the visuals.
-Neutral marker position is flat on a table; positve Y facing upwards.
+Currently there are still issues and it might need a rework.

 ## Acknowledgments